GlimmerLabs/coa-aoc/Lesson 01 - Your First Processing Program/instructions.md

 9. Read the Processing documentation for `rect` at
 <https://processing.org/reference/rect_.html> and take notes as
 to what other capabilities are available for rectangles.

+10. Switch back to ellipses.

+11. As you may have noted, the first two parameters to `rect` are the left and top edge of the rectangle and the first two parameters to `ellipse` are the x and y coordinates of the center.
+Figure out how to change your program so that when we draw a rectangle, it is centered at the same place as the circle.

+      // Draw an ellipse
+      ellipse(x,y,w,h);
+      // Draw a rectangle
+      rect( , , , );

 Animation
 ---------